klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 categories: ["random"]
 ---

+####  UPDATE (2021-11-29)

+Omicron has arrived.
+It will obviously be found [everywhere](https://www.cbc.ca/news/politics/omicron-variant-canada-travellers-1.6265927).

+Reading what I had wrote here a few months ago, part of my reasoning was irrelevant.
+It doesn't matter whether the virus evolved in vaccinated or unvaccinated hosts, or more accurately, I don't know whether matters.
+What matters is that it WILL evolve and it is almost guaranteed that some variant will appear that trumps whatever version of the vaccine we have.

+And so I think what we will realize in time is that the vaccines were a short-term solution but natural immunity will fare better long-term.
+This is just my personal opinion.

+As for me, I hope not to have to take any booster or new vaccine version.
+That looks to me like a stupid and unsustainable solution.

+#### UPDATE (2021-08-29)

-UPDATE (2021-08-29): I had my first jab today.
+I had my first jab today.
 I finally caved, for one reason mainly; while I don't care about not being able to go to coffee shops or restaurants, I do care about my ability to travel.
 In particular, I want to take the family to visit BC before the end of the year, and [apparently](https://www.theglobeandmail.com/politics/article-trudeau-says-people-who-are-not-fully-vaccinated-will-not-be-able-to/) I'll have to be vaccinated to have the right to board on a plane.

 My wife and I haven't see our parents for two years now, and while there was a chance that her parents were going to come visit us this year, that plan was cancelled.
 So I didn't have the heart to cancel BC on her as well.